PathwayCommons/cpath2/cpath2-mvn/distribution/src/main/etc/readme.txt

 MORE DETAILS

-About how to use the admin tool.
+About how to use the admin tool
+(most commands work only if maintenance mode is enabled).

 One can also use import-data.sh scripts to execute the entire data import pipeline.

 (run cpath2-cli.sh w/o arguments to see the hint).